Table of Contents Show

-Rock and roll found a way to keep its self alive even after almost a century.
-Though the roll beside the rock is missing, it still has a significant cultural impact among teenagers as it did 70 years ago.
+Rock and roll found a way to keep itself alive even after almost a century.
+Though the roll beside the rock is missing, it still has a significant cultural impact among teenagers, as it did 70 years ago.
 Rock and roll was a fusion of multiple genres, and today it still can be found in many forms by mixing with alternative and pop genres.

-Some people think that rock music and rock and roll are the same things, but it factually is not the same though similar.
+Some people think that rock music and rock and roll are the same things but factually are not the same though similar.
 While today’s modern rock is upbeat and powerful without a beat drop and far away from the rhythms and blues and gospel, the century-old rock and roll had its heart in the rhythms and blues.

-By now, you might have got the answer to your question, who invented rock and roll?
-While history seems to account for Elvis Presley as the sole person who invented rock and roll, that story is just one side of the coin.
+By now, you might have got the answer to your question, While history seems to account for Elvis Presley as the sole person that story is just one side of the coin.
 The talent of many minds put together different musical styles that gave us rock and roll.

 If Alan had not popularized the new music on his show, if Elvis hadn’t performed at concerts, if Chuck never mixed the blues with his electric guitar, if Richard had not at all set a benchmark, if Ike didn’t write Rocket 88, if Rosetta Tharpe didn’t fuse gospel lyrics with the guitar, if Fats Domino never sold a million copies and lastly if the Bo Diddley beat was never formed, we would have nothing called as rock and roll.

-We wouldn’t even be listening to it, let alone asking who invented rock and roll.
+We wouldn’t even listen to it, let alone ask.

-So, whether you think Presley did it, or Charles did it, or still wonder who invented rock and roll, it came into existence after many different influences, both musical and cultural.
-With the fusion of blues, folks and gospel, rock and roll was born.
+So, whether you think Presley did it, or Charles did it or still wonder, it came into existence after many different musical and cultural influences.
+With the fusion of blues, folks, and gospel, rock and roll were born.

-So, no wonder who you accredit to have invented rock n roll, someone would have done it if not Elvis Presley or Chuck Berry.
-One thing that stands out clearly in this article, rock n roll history says it is only due to the collective contributions of the artists that we know rock and roll how we know it.
+So, no wonder who you accredit to have invented rock n roll; someone would have done it if not Elvis Presley or Chuck Berry.
+One thing that stands out clearly in this article is rock n roll history says it is only due to the collective contributions of the artists that we know rock and roll.